SciSharp/Tensor.NET/Readme.md

 ## Documention

-Currently, most of the docs are in the making.
-Please wait for some days, thank you.

 - About how to build from source, please refer to [this doc](./doc/Build.md)

-- About how to use, please refer to [the user guide]() (WIP)

-- About examples, please refer to [this repository](https://github.com/AsakusaRinne/Tensor.NET.Examples)
+- About examples, please refer to [this repository](https://github.com/SteeWing/Tensor.NET.Examples)

 ## Benchmarks (WIP)